 This type of consistency of quality is important when you’re grinding into an espresso basket, because it requires very fine and uniformly-sized grounds.

-While we love the Baratza Encore for its performance in its price class, this is by no means the best or more powerful grinder on the market.
+While we love this machine for its performance in its price class, this is by no means the best or more powerful grinder on the market.

 The Encore’s main competitors offer different benefits in terms of RMP, power, and overall quality.

 We’ll lay out some of the Encore’s main competitors, so the ultimate choice will be up to you!

 With so many burr grinders out on the market, we keep finding ourselves coming back to his machine time and time again.

 In reality, it isn’t just the price that keeps this burr mill at the top of our charts – the consistency, quality, and durability are simply impressive for such a cleanly-designed, lightweight machine that fits easily on any kitchen counter.